 For future students in higher education, SESAME is the common test bank which allows them to access 17 post-high school diploma programs from 14 management schools.
 Registration, preparation for the exam, calendar of events...
-We will tell you everything you need to know about the SESAME exam for the 2019/2020 year.
+We will tell you everything you need to know about the SESAME exam 2023.
 However, if you have a diploma that is not a French one, the admission process is quite different and you won't have to go through the SESAME exam.

 What is the SESAME exam?